Month: April 2016

 Virtual Fences for Drones, Among Other Advantages

 On a quest to find drone geofencing, this interesting invention appeared.
 Essentially, the application describes a database of property lines.
 The database would make it possible to assign certain permissions to users for various uses (mineral rights, etc.) of real estate.
-The virtual fencing would come with the real estate’s title, and would give the rights-owner legal permission to tell someone to get off their lawn.
-What does this have to do with drones, you […]
+The virtual fencing would come with the real estate’s title, and would give the […]

 Drone Slices, Dices, and Makes Julienne Fries

 Simultaneously competing in the category of Most Versatile and Narrowest Patent, this latest patent application throws the proverbial Kitchen Sink into the drone world.
-Basing its priority on a 2002 Provisional patent application, having gone through not one, not two, but seventeen Continuation patent applications, this application is a testament to how not to use the patent system.
-At its core, it’s a good invention: a drone with a built-in parachute, tiltable propellers, waterproof body, […]
+Basing its priority on a 2002 Provisional patent application, having gone through not one, not two, but seventeen Continuation patent applications, this application is a testament to how not to use […]